 - Take as much math and science as you can in high school.

-- If you are weak in math, consider taking a math class (calculus and physics are strongly encouraged) during the summer before you come to college.
+- If you are weak in math, consider taking a math class during the summer before you come to college.

 Because engineering is a constantly changing discipline, you need more than just current technical knowledge to succeed.
 Rather, you need to be systematically taught how to think and how to learn on your own.
 Our engineering program offers you a broad foundation with core engineering and math classes including Statics, Materials, Circuits and Control Systems.

 Design skills are emphasized throughout the curriculum and culminate in two senior design experiences.
-You will design and build an autonomous robot as part of a large interdisciplinary design team, and you will also complete a solo design project.
+You will design and build a complex system such as an autonomous vehicle, a steel bridge or a nanosatellite as part of a large interdisciplinary design team, and you will also complete a solo design project.

 When you graduate from our program, you will be prepared for entry-level jobs in your chosen discipline or for further study in other disciplines.
 You will also take the Fundamentals of Engineering exam, which is an important first step toward licensure as a professional engineer.